VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -remoteWrite.streamAggr.ignoreFirstIntervals array
      Number of aggregation intervals to skip after the start for the corresponding -remoteWrite.streamAggr.config at the corresponding -remoteWrite.url.
 Increase this value if you observe incorrect aggregation results after vmagent restarts.
-It could be caused by receiving bufferred delayed data from clients pushing data into the vmagent.
+It could be caused by receiving buffered delayed data from clients pushing data into the vmagent.
 See https://docs.victoriametrics.com/stream-aggregation/#ignore-aggregation-intervals-on-start
   -remoteWrite.streamAggr.ignoreOldSamples array
      Whether to ignore input samples with old timestamps outside the current aggregation interval for the corresponding -remoteWrite.streamAggr.config at the corresponding -remoteWrite.url.
 See https://docs.victoriametrics.com/stream-aggregation/#ignoring-old-samples
      Supports array of values separated by comma or specified via multiple flags.